Jasper-Hilven/Typescript-Frontend-Backend/readme.md

-# Backend and Frontend written in Typescript
+# Startup Prototype: Backend and Frontend written in Typescript
 This is a three month experiment with the following properties:

 ### Source divided in Frontend, Commonend and backend